 If a rider is leading in two or more classifications they will wear the most predominant jersey with the second or third place rider in the other category wearing that jersey.
 For example, if a rider was leading the general classification and mountain classification, they would wear the yellow jersey and the second placed rider in the mountains classification would wear the red polka dot jersey.

 The general classification is the overall competition awarded to the rider with the lowest accumulated time across the 21 stages.
-The Maillot Jaune is the most coveted prize in professional cycling alongside rivalled only by a World Championship title or an Olympic Gold Medal.
+The 2019 edition of Le Tour is the 100th time the most coveted prize in professional cycling, the Maillot Jaune has been contested.
 The colour yellow was chosen to pay homage to the yellow paper L’Auto newspaper was printed on.
 Riders wearing the yellow jersey will often have custom details on their bike to not only show off their standing in the race but also showcase sponsors products associated with the race leader.

 Previous winners of the Tour will have a yellow armband permanently on their cycling kit to signify their victory.